jyothivedurada/KaggleDocGen/README.md

 "notebooks_to_dataset"(v3 is the latest) converts raw notebooks to code-documentation pairs and stores in "processed_data" folder. "split_notebook_dataset" script divides the processed data in train/test/validation split.

-Depending on the preprocessing logic, notebooks_to_dataset and split_notebook_dataset needs to be modified.
+Depending on the preprocessing logic, "notebooks_to_dataset" and "split_notebook_dataset" scripts needs to be modified.

 ## Training and Testing of Code Documentation Model(CDM)